In This Article

 Having problems in marriage isn’t the biggest problem.

-The biggest problem is not knowing how to communicate through these problems.
+The biggest problem is not knowing how to communicate through these problems so that you discover the solution.

 Poor marriage communication is the root cause of many marital problems.